September 2, 2020

 But we should be aware of the importance of continued federal and local support for programs looking after our elder population and we need to also provide personal contact for older adults in our orbits.
 For older adults, personal contact with caring for others not only prevents elder abuse, but can save lives.

 Elder Abuse and Neglect are forms of injustice we need to tackle to better serve our communities and our elderly people.
-If you recognize that Elder Abuse is happening to someone you know contact us at 888-288-0091 or through our website right away so that we have time to take action and have the best chance possible of a successful resolution.
+If you are looking for Senior Abuse Lawyer in Los Angeles.
+You can contact us at 888-288-0091 or through our website right away so that we have time to take action and have the best chance possible of a successful resolution.